I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Shellac Based

 Shellac primer and wooden surfaces go hand in hand.
 If you are looking for the perfect wood sealer, a shellac primer is the way to go.
-Shellac primer is the ultimate satin blocker, better than any other primer.
+Shellac primer is the ultimate satin blocker, and it is better than any other primer.
 Whether it is a water stain or severe smoke damage, a shellac-based primer is optimal in coating those stains.
-It’s an excellent choice for covering Wood Trim, Door Frames, and Door Jambs, Plaster, Wallpaper, etc.
+It’s an excellent choice for covering Wood Trim, Door Frames, Door jams, Plaster, Wallpaper, etc.

 There are a few different types of paint finishes, ranging from matte to glossy.
 Knowing when and where to use the right one is key to achieving the most out of your paint.